Combo (video games): Rhythm games

 In rhythm games, combo measures how many consecutive notes have received at least the second-worst judgment (i.e. other than the worst judgment).
 Never receiving the worst judgment in the entire song is called a full combo or a no miss.

 Receiving the best judgment for all notes in the song is called a full perfect combo or an all perfect.
 Some rhythm games have an internal judgment that is tighter than the best judgment, e.g. Critical Perfect in Maimai or S-Critical in Sound Voltex.
 Receiving an internal judgment for all notes in a song is called a 理論値.

 Other uses

 Many other types of video games include a combo system involving chains of tricks or other maneuvers, usually in order to build up bonus points to obtain a high score.
 Examples include the Tony Hawk's Pro Skater series, the Crazy Taxi series, and Pizza Tower.
 The first game with score combos was Data East's 1981 DECO Cassette System arcade game Flash Boy.

 Combos are a main feature in many puzzle games, such as Columns, Snood and Magical Drop.
-Primarily they are used as a scoring device, but in the modes of play that are level-based, are used to more quickly gain levels.
+They are primarily used as a scoring device, but in the modes of play that are level-based, are used to more quickly gain levels.
 Shoot 'em ups have increasingly incorporated combo systems, such as in Ikaruga, as have hack-and-slash games, such as Dynasty Warriors.